grrowl/everyonesplaylist/README.md

   following it first). so anyone could unpublish any playlist.
 I guess we can just disable unpublish, or have a specific "undo" (i like this)

+* cross-browser/OS test, emoji font support is all over the place. shim for images?

 ## terms

 * "follow playlist": Spotify user follows a playlist to view it a lot.